Changuion: Elevation to nobility and controversy

 One of Francois' grandsons, François Daniël Changuion (1766-1850), was elevated to the Dutch nobility on 16 September 1815 due to his role as secretary of the provisional government of the Netherlands (the Triumvirate under Van Hogendorp) in 1813.
 As such, he is considered one of the founders of the Kingdom of the Netherlands.
 His ennoblement allowed him and his descendants to use the predicate jonkheer and jonkvrouw.
 As a member of the nobility, he was granted the right to bear a crown in the crest of his coat of arms.

-In 1823, F.D.
-Changuion was convicted in absentia of fraud.
+In 1823, François Changuion was convicted in absentia of fraud.
 Two years later, in 1825, the first list of the persons belonging to the nobility was compiled in the Netherlands.
 Only F.D.
 Changuion's children born before 27 February 1823 (the date of his sentencing), and not himself, were named on this list.
 These children remained part of the nobility, and could pass this status on to their descendants.
 This continues to be the official view of the High Council of Nobility in the Netherlands.

 However, legal scholar Briët argued in 2019 that no formal decision stripping F.D.
 Changuion of his nobility was ever made, and that such a removal has no statutory or legal basis.
 Nevertheless, this view is not universally shared; F.D.
 Changuion is generally considered to have lost his noble status after 1825.